<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 5. Tiered Pricing

-Here, subscription pricing is based on tiers, with the lowest one servicing entry-level customers and the highest one being the most advanced.
+Here, subscription pricing is based on pricing tiers, with the lowest one servicing entry-level customers and the highest one being the most advanced.

 The lower-tier plans often have fewer features or limits on usage, whereas the top-tier plans offer the most advanced features and higher usage limits.